Key Takeaways

 When driving near a truck, drivers should either pass through these blind spots quickly or stay out of them altogether.
 Spend as little time as possible in these no-zones and ensure you can always see the truck driver in their mirror – if you can’t see the driver, they can’t see you!

-Safety Tips for Driving Near Large Trucks
+Safety Tips When Driving Behind A Large Truck

 Sharing the road with large trucks like semi-trucks or 18-wheelers requires heightened caution due to their size, blind spots, and maneuverability challenges.
 When driving next to large trucks, keep these safety tips in mind: